 1. I’m an expert, but not the best one.

-These guys and other folks might not have accepted the SkyMiles mistake I made, and could have spent more time on the phone with Delta trying to sort it out.
-They also might have used a single award to travel from Australia back to the U.S. via Hong Kong—instead of splitting the ticket as I did and paying for the second half.
+These guys and other folks might not have accepted the SkyMiles mistake I made and could have spent more time on the phone with Delta trying to sort it out.
+They also might have used a single award to travel from Australia back to the U.S. via Hong Kong—instead of splitting the ticket as I did and pay for the second half.